doc-ai/tensorio-ios/README.md

 <a name="quantization-without-quantization"></a>
 #### Quantized Models without Quantization

-The *quantized* field is optional for *array* input layers, even when the model is quantized.
+The *quantize* field is optional for *array* input layers, even when the model is quantized.
 When you use a quantized model without including a *quantize* field, it is up to you to ensure that the data you send to TensorIO for inference is already quantized and that you treat output data as still quantized.

 This could be because your input and output data is only ever in the range of [0,255], for example pixel data, or because you are quantizing the floating point inputs yourself before sending them to the model.